nrwl/nx/docs/shared/guides/nx-and-angular-cli.md

 nx add [package]
 ```

-If you're using a version of Nx older than **17.3.0**, we recommend running:
+The command was introduced in **Nx 17.3.0**.
+If you're using an older version, you can instead run:

 {% tabs %}
 {% tab label="npm" %}